noeleo/raft/README.md

   3. Test Duplicate States: We create a cluster and insert 3 states (leader, leader, candidate).
 After a tick, we check to see that the server is demoted to candidate.
   4. Test Multiple Calls: We create a cluster and first set states as leader, leader.
 Then after a tick we set the states as follower and candidate.
 We check to see that one server is the leader and after a tick it becomes a follower.
   5. Test Term Updates: We create a cluster and set a term as 3 and then as 2.
 We check to see that the term is 3 instead of 2.

+### RAFT Leader Election Tests
+The test suite for RAFT Leader Election is in test_raft.rb.
+The test tests the following case:
+  1. Test Single Leader Election: We create a cluster of 5 servers.
+We then wait for 5 seconds and check to see that a single leader is elected.
+If we kill the leader, then another one should be elected.

 Test: Term Incrementing
 -Terms are sent with every RPC
 Test A: If RPC Sender Term is stale, receiver should respond with its term and sender increase their term to the receiver's, and rever to follower state